kavonrtep/dante_ltr/README.md

 ## GFF3 DANTE_LTR output specification
 Types of features in GFF3:
-- **target_site_duplication**: This feature represents the direct repeats of host DNA produced at the insertion site of a transposable element.
+- **target_site_duplication**: This feature represents sort direct repeats around the insertion site of a transposable element.
 - **transposable_element**: This is the main feature representing the full extent of a transposable element within the genome.
-- **long_terminal_repeat** (LTR): These are the repetitive sequences found at both ends of retrotransposons (a type of transposable element).
+- **long_terminal_repeat** (LTR): These are the direct repeats at the element's termini.
-- **protein_domain**: This feature indicates a specific domain within a protein that is part of a transposable element.
-This corresponds to domains identified by DANTE.
+- **protein_domain**: This feature indicates a specific polyprotein domain identified by DANTE.
-- **primer_binding_site**: This feature represents the site where a primer binds to initiate reverse transcription, typically found in retroviruses and retrotransposons.
+- **primer_binding_site**: This feature represents the site where a tRNA primer binds to initiate reverse transcription.

 Attributes of features in GFF3:
 - **Rank**: Rank of the elements (D, DL, DLT, DLP, DLTP) as described above